mvfavila/doc-template/README.md

 # Placeholders

 Placeholders are any text within double curly braces, e.g. `{{placeholder}}`.
 The script will replace these placeholders with the values from the .csv file.

+# How to run applciation locally

+In the terminal, type:

+> python3 -m venv venv
+> source venv/bin/activate
+> python3 main.py